foo123/Contemplate/README.md

 ## Further development on this project has stopped!!

-__Light-weight and fast templating engine for both PHP, client-side Javascript and Node.js__
+__Light-weight templating engine for PHP, client-side Javascript, Node.js and Python__

 ![Contemplate](/screenshots/contemplate.jpg)